 The antioxidant enzymes are the first, preventative line of cellular defence against oxidative damage.
 The normal response to oxidative stress is induction of these enzymes and the increase in their activity makes the release of damaging free radical species less likely.
 Low levels of these enzymes represent a risk factor for the development of diseases associated with oxidative stress.
 The health Risk profile includes the antioxidant enzymes glutathione peroxidase, superoxide dismutase and paraoxonase.

-We also measure the phosphatase enzymes, acid phosphatase (as a marker of osteoclastic activity and of prostatic health in the male) and alkaline phosphatase (as a marker of osteoblastic activity and also of possible hepatobiliary obstruction).
-Lactate dehydrogenase, gamma-glutamyl transferase and glutathione-S-transferase are part of the profile since their activity may reflect hepatocellular damage and enzyme induction.
+We also measure alkaline phosphatase (as a marker of osteoblastic activity and also of possible hepatobiliary obstruction).
+Lactate dehydrogenase and gamma-glutamyl transferase are part of the profile since their activity may reflect hepatocellular damage and enzyme induction.
 Lactate dehydrogenase (LDH) can originate from the cytoplasm of almost any cell in the body and hence increased LDH activity in the serum can also suggest leakage from non-hepatic tissues if other liver function tests are normal.